vluzko/dac-iclr-reproducibility/gail_and_bc/README.md

 ## Evaluating GAIL
     ```
-    python run_getDataGAIL.py
+    python get_data_gail.py
     ```

-**NOTE: This will evaluate for every timestep saved in checkpoint/{GAIL_DIR}/.
-Running this code will generate gail.csv**
+This will evaluate for every timestep saved in checkpoint/{GAIL_DIR}/.
+Running this code will generate the file `gail.csv` containing all of the results for GAIL.

 ## Run Behavioural Cloning
     ```
     python behavior_clone.py --env_id=Hopper-v2 --expert_path=data/deterministic.trpo.Hopper.0.00.npz --traj_limitation=4 --BC_max_iter=1100
     ```

-**NOTE: Change behavior_clone.py line 71 if you want to save at different iterations.
-Currently, saves every 50 iterations.
-Also, max iterations = 1100, since the batch size is 1024.
-Does this mean 1100 x 1024 timesteps?**

 **NOTE: Behavioural clone fails after training, but the results are still saved.
 The failure occurs during the evaluation of the training**

 ## Evaluating BC
     ```
-    python run_getDataBC.py
+    python get_data_bc.py
     ```

-**NOTE: This generates BC.csv**

-9. Plotting:
+This stores results in `BC.csv`.

+## Plotting
     ```
     cd plot
     jupyter notebook